NeoSouldier/UnityBasics/README.md

 - Begin by downloading Unity Hub from https://unity3d.com/get-unity/download
 - Install the latest version of Unity from within Unity Hub from the Installs tab
 - Clone or download this GitHub project into a local folder
-- Add the "My2DGame" Project from the Projects Tab, and Open the project
+- Select Add from the Projects tab in Unity Hub and navigate to this project in your local folder
-- Select the desired scene from the folder and press Play to start playing the game
+- Open the project using Unity Hub and select the desired scene from Assets/Scene/ folder then press Play to start playing the game